NomicFoundation/hardhat/docs/advanced/migrating-buidler-plugin.md

 ### Plugins

-Similarly, references to Buidler plugins should be replaced with their corresponding hardhat plugins.
+Similarly, references to Buidler plugins should be replaced with their corresponding Hardhat plugins.
 For example, `@nomiclabs/buidler-ethers` would be `@nomiclabs/hardhat-ethers`.

 ## Adapting your plugin's source code